kathryn-willi/pgdl_baby/README.md

 # pgdl_baby

-Delaware River Basin networking as part of the Process-Guided Deep Learning project with Fred Cheng.
+Delaware River Basin gage networking as part of the Process-Guided Deep Learning project with Fred Cheng.